gamecrash534/gamecrash534/README.md

 ## About

 What am I currently doing?
-- ⚙ I currently have multiple Projects running, including some .Net Applications being released soon.
+- ⚙ I currently have multiple Projects running, primarily C# .net projects.

 Two of my probably most loved hobbies would be coding and gaming.
 Atleast thats what I would say.